Satoru-Shibata/Kaggle/README.md

 ### Remarks
 1. Activity period: From November 2018 to March 2021 (2 years 5 months)
 1. Current Status: Retired
-1. Reason: To focus on my job as a Data Scientist in Japan
+1. Reason: To focus on my job as a Data Science Strategist at [AVANT CORPORATION](https://www.avantcorp.com/en/) in Japan

 ### Relevance
 1. Degree